_ Home your visit our history museum collection restoration hangar educational activities museum news donations join us contacts & links

 In March 1980 the then Captain joined McChord’s 318th Fighter-Interceptor Squadron, which at that time flew the Lockheed T-33A Shooting Star proficiency trainer and the F-106A/B Delta Dart Interceptor.
 During his three years with the “Green Dragons” Neville proved to be one of the Squadrons best Pilots, performing as one of the Squadrons, Instructor and Evaluation pilot and Flight Commander.
 In 1982 the then Captain was selected for the team of "Top Gun's" to represent won the right to represent in the Squadron at the premier Worldwide Air Defense Weapons Competition, the 1982 William Tell Air-to-Air Weapons Meet, and the last for the Squadron in the F-106.

-After the 318th conversion to from the F-106 into the F-15 Eagle, Neville joined his first overseas unit, the F-16 equipped 401st Tactical Fighter Wing’s 614th Tactical Fighter Squadron Torrejon, Spain, later he would be back in the states with the 3246 Test Squadron, Eglin AFB, FL, and his final assignment as an Instructor and Director of Flight Operations for the USAF Test Pilot School at Edwards AFB.
-After a 20 year career Randy Neville from the USAF in 1996.
+After the 318th conversion to from the F-106 into the F-15 Eagle, Neville joined his first overseas unit, the F-16 equipped 401st Tactical Fighter Wing’s 614th Tactical Fighter Squadron Torrejon, Spain, later he would be back in the states with the 3246 Test Squadron, Eglin AFB, FL conducting weapons development tests on the F-4 and F-16. and In his final assignment Neville was appointed as Director of Flight Operations for the USAF Test Pilot School at Edwards AFB.
+After a 20 year career Randy Neville retired from the Air Force in 1996.

-As the F-22 program moved into the active flight test (airframe and avionics testing), Randy relocated to Edwards AFB, CA, and began flying the F-22, as well as the F-16, which is routinely use as a chase aircraft.
-Randy has been one of a handful of pilots flying the F-22 over the last several years, and has participated in many of the Raptors historic milestones.
+As the F-22 program moved into the active flight test (airframe and avionics testing), Neville relocated to Edwards AFB, CA, and began flying the F-22, as well as the F-16, which is routinely use as a chase aircraft.
+Neville was the primary pilot responsible for expanding the Raptor’s flight envelope, or maneuverability capabilities.

 Website provided and maintained by: